15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Red Log Plant, Whorled Peperomia, Belly Button, Peperomia verticillata

-Red Log Plant also called Whorled Peperomia or Belly Button is a compact plant which grows to a height of about 12 inches.
+Red Log Plant also called Whorled Peperomia or Belly Button is a compact, evergreen Peperomia which bears fleshy, dark-green, cupped leaves with red wine-colored undersides.

 13. Pearly Peperomia (Peperomia columella)